beaulebens/keyring-social-importers/readme.txt

 * Imports your *Archived* links and creates a post for each of them (with post format of Link)
 * Uses the title from the document in Instapaper, if there is a description associated then it uses that as well

+= Moves =
+* Imports your data daily
+* Creates a summary post, which is a bulleted list detailing each category of activity for the day
+* Stores raw and summary data for further processing

 = TripIt =
 * Trips are imported, with flights mapped and posted as Status-format posts
 * Geo data is stored using something resembling the [WordPress Geodata guidelines](http://codex.wordpress.org/Geodata)
 * Posts are tagged using airport codes and city names
+* Now supports paging through the API to avoid timeouts on accounts with lots of trip data

 = Twitter =
 * Every [tweet](http://twitter.com/) will be downloaded as an individual Post